barthr/redo/README.md

 # Redo

 Redo is a command line application to easily create reusable functions in your own shell.
-Think of redo like an interactive way combine multiple commands from history in a single command.
+Think of redo like an interactive way combine multiple commands from your shell history in a single command.
+This can be handy for quickly re-doing multiple commands for example deleting and starting a new docker container.

 <p align="center">
   <img src="https://github.com/barthr/redo/blob/master/docs/demo.gif" width="90%" height="90%" />